 “This might come as a surprise, but don’t hold your breath for a boat-load of fantastic mobile announcements at IFA 2016.
-With Samsung launching its next Galaxy phablet – the Note 7 – once again before the event, it’ll be left to the smaller brands to try and make a big splash.

 “Last year we saw some interesting phones.
 Marshall’s London was a personal favourite, but I’ve yet to see it again since and it looks like it’ll never get a wide release.
 Sony will no doubt try to make people interested in its phones with a new flagship, but the Japanese company has got a lot of work to do.

 “I’m more excited about wearables.
 Samsung will probably use the event to show off the next Gear S watch, and there’ll hopefully be an updated Moto 360 that’ll come running the latest version of Android Wear.
 There’ll also be a shed-load of fitness-focused tech, and possibly a few new products from Fitbit too.”